 Approximately 1 hour before landing you will be directed to change into your Antarctic clothing.
 Please don't forget to apply sunscreen on the aircraft as the sun is exceptionally strong in Antarctica.

-Once in Antarctica, you will land at Wolf's Fang runway and be shown to your camp by our on-ice staff.
+Once in Antarctica, you will land at Wolf's Fang runway and transfer to Echo, approximately 5km away from the runway.

 CAPE TOWN